nikhilpatidar01/Linux-Servers/DHCP Server /Kali Linux, Debian and Ubuntu/Nginx on Kali Linux, Ubuntu and Debian.md

-# How to Configure Nginx on Ubuntu
+# How to Configure Nginx on Ubuntu/Kali Linux/Debian

 This guide explains how to install, configure, and secure an Nginx web server on Ubuntu.